 In most situations attackers can use publicly accessible sites (often the organizations own website) to compile information on the most influential members of an organization and ascertain what format the company e-mail address is in.
 Once this information is collected, the attacker will then use specialized software to “spoof” the identity of someone high within the organization, usually a C-Level employee who has the authority to give orders and request information with little suspicion.
 Then, utilizing a program that allows the attacker to mask his/her e-mail address he/she will craft an e-mail that appears to be from the CEO.
 This e-mail is often to another member of the organization including a seemingly harmless request for information.
 Once the information is compiled the employee on the receiving end of the request sends the information directly to the attacker in the form of a direct-reply to the spoofed email and the PII is compromised.

 The best way to mitigate threats of this nature is to execute user awareness training at all levels.
-This training should aim to ensure users know the indicators of phishing e-mails, the dangers associated with phishing, and how to appropriately handle/report suspicious e-mails.
+This training should aim to ensure users know the indicators of phishing e-mails, the dangers associated with phishing attacks, and how to appropriately handle/report suspicious e-mails.
 Organizational data handling procedures should be documented and enforced to ensure that information of this nature cannot exit the organization without proper vetting and approval.
 Consider installing e-mail protection appliances that can automatically help identify and mitigate threats of this nature.
 Contact your security advisor to discuss the technologies and procedures that are right for your organization, or contact HALOCK for more information.